AVG vs. TotalAV 2025: Why AVG Outperforms the Award-winning TotalAV

 Is AVG a Russian company?

-AVG is not a Russian company.
+No. AVG isn't a Russian company.
 It was acquired by Avast in 2016.
 Avast subsequently merged with Norton, a U.S.-based company, in 2022.

 Editorial Rating